 With ROI coming to the forefront of strategic direction for many companies, business leaders are looking for actionable improvements from research so ROI can be proven.
-Although fancy reports with key metrics, impactful findings, and recommendations are extremely useful, it can be argued this type of output is not as valuable as sitting down with a customer service rep and walking through submissions from customer surveys.
+Although fancy reports with key metrics, impactful findings, and recommendations are extremely useful, it can be argued this type of output is not as valuable as sitting down with a customer service rep and correcting issues brought to light by survey responses.

 The case management of survey responses could look something like this: